gauniverseorg/ga-docs/docs/Core-Features/Layout/Pages/Control-Elements/InputGroup.md

 ---
 # InputGroup

-Input box that allows user to type into.
-Placeholder and tooltip can be set
+Input box that allows user to write or select from, the user can add buttons before or after the input for better clarity.
+Since the input group is only used in bootstrap, the current theme must be a bootstrap theme and not a material theme.

 | **Property** | **Description** |
 | --- | --- |